 Solomon.
 We read about his wedding in Psalm 45, but the book of Hebrews attributes this passage of scripture to one of Solomon’s offspring—the Lord Jesus Christ (Hebrews 1:3-10).

 Of course, the last one listed was the Virgin Mary, the mother of our Redeemer.
-We mustn’t forget the insinuations and accusations inflicted on her by those around her.
+We must not forget the insinuations and accusations inflicted on her by those around her.
 After all, who had ever heard of a virgin getting pregnant?

 All of this is to say that Jesus’ earthly ancestry poignantly stresses a weighty reality: regardless